 Although, despite that, H.265 still has a surprisingly low acceptance rate, and it is not that widely supported and adopted across various platforms.
 Whatever level of acceptance it has managed to garner over these years can be largely attributed to the increase in the adoption of high-resolution formats like HDR+ and Dolby Vision.
 One of the reasons for the lower acceptance of the standard is the fact that, during the initial years of its approval, there has been some controversy related to the licensing fee for the use of H.265 (or HEVC).
 And this, as a result, prevented the widespread adoption of HEVC and caused other royalty-free standards like AV1 to continue to be used across various devices, apps, and services.

 Coming to H.266 or VVC, Fraunhofer HHI suggests that its latest video coding standard is based on the FRAND principle licensing, similar to the previous generation coding standards.
 So looking at the previous record of how stakeholders and companies part of the licensing program ran into disputes over licensing of H.265 standard, the current situation does not appear particularly that optimistic.
 However, for the advantages that it brings along, we can only hope to see the organization pushing the standard towards more adoption and various devices, services, and apps to leverage it to benefit both themselves and the end consumer.

 VVC (Versatile Video Coding): Availability

 Besides chips, which are a crucial element in making the standard reach far out, the software is another essential element.
-According to Dr. Thomas Schierl, head of the Video Coding and Analytics department, Fraunhofer HHI, the first software (encoder and decoder) supporting the new standard will arrive this autumn.
+According to Dr. Thomas Schierl, head of the Video Coding and Analytics department at Fraunhofer HHI, the first software (encoder and decoder) supporting the new standard will arrive this autumn.